Face coverings required

 Department of Residence

 Iowa State offers both single and double occupancy in its residence halls for the 2020-21 academic year.
 The Department of Residence is implementing a variety of sanitizing measures, as well as standards for residents’ behavior (wearing face coverings in common areas, for example).
 Additional information can be found on the residence department website.

 Face coverings and community expectations

 Face coverings are required indoors in all university buildings, and outdoors in the presence of others.
 Please review ISU's complete face covering policy.
 Keep a face covering handy at all times, and make sure to wear it correctly -- over your mouth and nose.

 The Dean of Students Office, working with the Academic Continuity Workgroup, developed a set of community expectations providing guidance for handling noncompliance.
 Faculty and staff should contact their own supervisor when the situation involves another staff or faculty member.
 Modeling appropriate behavior and creating positive reinforcement are the best methods to encourage compliance.

 Student organization activities

 Participation in student organizations and their activities is an integral part of the Iowa State student experience.
 While many activities remain unchanged, organizations must also follow guidelines related to room capacities, face coverings, physical distancing, food restrictions, and more.

 Events and activities outside normal meetings should be registered with the university’s online event authorization system.
 The Student Activities Center developed health and safety guidelines to help student clubs and organizations assess and mitigate risks.

 Recreation facilities and services

-Iowa State's recreation facilities -- including Beyer Hall, State Gym, and the Lied Recreation Center -- will be open with some restrictions.
+Iowa State's recreation facilities -- including Beyer Hall, State Gym, and the Lied Recreation Center -- are open with some restrictions.
 These may include face covering requirements and reduced capacities and amenities.
 Updates on programs and services are available on the recreation services website.